juxor/afaq/markdown/secI5.md

 other to protect their freedom against those seeking to reduce others to the conditions of servants working their property for them.

 ## I.5.8 What about crime?

 For anarchists, "crime" can best be described as anti-social acts, or behaviour which harms someone else or which invades their personal space.
-Anarchists, in other words, _"believe that to act criminally means to violate the liberty of others"_ and so criminals in a free society would be _"those who would encroach on personal integrity, liberty and the well being of others."_ [Malatesta, **At the Caf**, p.
+Anarchists, in other words, _"believe that to act criminally means to violate the liberty of others"_ and so criminals in a free society would be _"those who would encroach on personal integrity, liberty and the well being of others."_ [Malatesta, **At the Café**, p.
 100 and p.
 132]

 This definition of crime is similar, of course, to that used in capitalist society but libertarians note that the state defines as "crime" many things which a sane society would not (such as, say, consensual acts of adults in private or expropriation of private property).
-Similarly, a free society would consider as anti-social many acts which the state defends under capitalism (such as the appropriation of resources or exploitation of others labour).
+Similarly, a free society would consider as anti-social many acts which the state allows under capitalism (such as the appropriation of resources or exploitation of others labour).
 This is to be expected, as social customs evolve and reflect the socio- economic basis of a given society.
 Hence Malatesta: